Where are they

 We’re not doing anything with Asia right

-Alan Parsons, but Alan’s had an operation as he has a bad
+with Alan Parsons, but Alan’s had an operation as he has a bad

 problem with his back, so the tour got cancelled, and we hadn’t